FHA Loan Overview

 FHA MIP is what makes FHA loans possible.

-- Wide Variety of FHA Loan Options: Whether it is a 30 year fixed, 15 year fixed or a 203k loan, FHA has you covered.
+- Wide Variety of FHA Loan Options: Whether it is a 30 year fixed or a 15 year fixed, FHA has you covered.

 - FHA Allows Low Down Payments: With a low down payment option, more people can buy a new house.
 This is great for first time home buyers, and those who have little money to put down.